bbreukelen/node-site-monitor/README.md

 ## Alerts
 Alerts are sent through several different types.
 An alert is sent when the status changes from up to down or down to up.
-A reminder is sent when a service is down for over 24 hours.
+A reminder is sent when a service is down for over 1 hour.

 The different ways of sending alerts to users.
 Users can have multiple methods, each with different "availability windows"